WeConnectArchive/waltz-SDK-example/README.md

       WaltzSDKMgr.sharedManager.setLoginVisual(backgroundImage: UIImage, logo: UIImage, backgroundColor: UIColor, primaryColor: UIColor)

+## Log the user In

+Internet connection is required

+To request the login flow you need to call the following function:

+        WaltzSDKMgr.sharedManager.logIn()

+The result will be send in the following callback (WltzSDKMgrDelegate):

+            func didFinishWaltzLogin(_ errorCode: SDKResponseCodes)

 ## Start a transaction

+The user have to be logged in to use it.
 Internet connection is required

 You need to request the camera permission

-1. You need to call the fallowing function:
+1. You need to call the following function:

         WaltzSDKMgr.sharedManager.beginTransaction()